SanaAlotaibi/DataScienceProject/README.md

 Data Source:
-The data was collected using the GitHub API, which provides structured access to repositories and their metadata.
+The data was collected using the GitHub API (https://api.github.com/search/repositories), which provides structured access to repositories and their metadata.

 Date of Collection: